OSHA

 Why It Mattered Then — And Still Does

 Before 1970, workplace safety was a patchwork.
+Some industries had voluntary standards.
+Now, the numbers tell the story: in 1970, an estimated 14,000 workers died on the job.
+Think about it: many had nothing.
+That's roughly 38 people every single day.
 Some states had laws.
-That's why that's roughly 38 people every single day.
-On the flip side, another 2.
-5 million suffered disabling injuries.
-Some industries had voluntary standards.
-The numbers tell the story: in 1970, an estimated 14,000 workers died on the job.
-That's why many had nothing.
+Consider this: another 2.
+But 5 million suffered disabling injuries.
 And those are just the reported numbers.

 The political moment

 It wasn't inevitable.
+Nixon, surprisingly, championed his own version in 1969.
 Labor unions had pushed for federal safety legislation since the 1930s.
+Worth adding: by the late 1960s, the momentum shifted.
+President Johnson tried and failed to pass a bill in 1968.
 Business groups fought it just as long.
-By the late 1960s, the momentum shifted.
-A series of high-profile disasters — the Farmington mine explosion (78 dead), the Sunshine Silver Mine fire (91 dead) — kept the issue in headlines.
-President Johnson tried and failed to pass a bill in 1968.
-Nixon, surprisingly, championed his own version in 1969.
+In practice, a series of high-profile disasters — the Farmington mine explosion (78 dead), the Sunshine Silver Mine fire (91 dead) — kept the issue in headlines.
 It passed the House 308-60 and the Senate 88-10.

 Nixon signed it calling it "one of the most important pieces of legislation" of his administration.
-So that same administration would later try to weaken enforcement.
+Now, that same administration would later try to weaken enforcement.
 Politics, right?

 What changed immediately